Table of Contents

 - Frequent urination

-Treating Cushing’s syndrome depends on the type of causes.
+Treating Cushing’s syndrome depends on the type of cause.

 So, it's vital to have your dog assessed by a vet for proper diagnosis and treatment.

-For adrenal gland tumors, surgery is a common option as part of the medication.
+For adrenal gland tumors, surgery is a common option as part of the treatment.

 4. Ascites

-Ascites happen when there is a buildup of fluid in the dog’s abdomen.
+Ascites happens when there is a buildup of fluid in the dog’s abdomen.

 This buildup leads to swelling in the dog’s abdominal region.